Benedict Churchill

-Benedict Churchill (born April 19, 1947) is the bishop of the Orthodox Church in America Diocese of New England since 2023.
+Bishop Benedict (secular name William Joseph Churchill; born April 19, 1947) is the bishop of the Orthodox Church in America Diocese of New England since 2023.

 Early life and education

 Benedict was born as William Churchill on April 19, 1947, the eldest of six in an Irish Roman Catholic household in Pottsville, Pennsylvania.
 He was baptized in St. Joseph's Roman Catholic Church in Locust Gap, Pennsylvania.
 He briefly became a benedictine monk while studying Byzantine and medieval history at St. John's University of Minnesota in 1969, where he received a Bachelors of Arts.
 He also obtained a licentiate of Mediaeval Studies from the Pontifical Institute of Mediaeval Studies in Toronto in 1975, a Ph.D. at the University of Toronto in 1979, and a Masters in Divinity from St Vladimir's Seminary in Yonkers, New York in 2010.

 Benedict became interested in Eastern Orthodoxy during his studies as a student.
 He was received into the Orthodox Church on September 17, 1983 at St Mary's Orthodox Church in Stamford, Connecticut after the insistence of an orthodox friend.

 Before becoming a priest, Benedict worked as an adjunct at Fordham University and New York University, and for Xerox Corporation from 1983 to 2006.